 The Academy also sponsors eight ensembles, including five girl choirs, two bands and a string orchestra.
 Its summer Odyssey program features a series of day camps that explore topics on music fundamentals, creative dramatics, singing, eurhythmics, creative writing, visual arts and more.

 Lawrence University, "Lawrence Academy of Music Awarded NEA Grant to Expand Jazz Education Efforts" (2003).
 Press Releases.
-Paper 241.
+241.